Malaysia Super League: Finances

 The FMLLP introduced a merit-point system in the 2016 season.
 Points will be awarded based on a team's league position, progress in the Cup competitions (Malaysia FA Cup and Malaysia Cup) and the number of live matches shown.
 A point in the season is worth RM41,000.

-The money will be distributed twice per season.
-First during the early part of the season where teams will receive a basic payment out of that particular year's league sponsorship and the second payment will be received at the end of the season where all the merit-points have been calculated.
-For the 2016 season, the first basic payment consisted of a 30 percent cut out of RM70 Million in league sponsorship that equates to RM21 million which will be distributed among the 24 teams in the Malaysia Super League and Malaysia Premier League.
+The money will be distributed twice per season, first a basic payment out of league sponsorship, and at the end of the season where all the merit-points have been calculated.
+For the 2016 season, the first basic payment consisted of a 30 percent cut out of RM70 Million in league sponsorship.
+The Professional Footballers Association of Malaysia (PFAM) is one of the active members in pursuing the issue of unpaid salaries.